 Maintaining Academic Standing

-Any Honors student who possesses a cumulative GPA less than 3.0 at any point after the conclusion of their First-Year Spring semester will no longer be eligible to participate in the Honors Program.
+Any Honors student who matriculated into Northeastern University during the Fall 2016 semester or any previous semester must maintain a cumulative GPA greater or equal to a 3.0.
+Students with this entry date who fall below a cumulative 3.0 at any point after the conclusion of their first-year Spring semester, will no longer be eligible to participate in the University Honors Program.

 Honors Program Distinctions